 This is not a full list of all your cancellation rights or everything that you must do to cancel your high-cost credit agreement.
 We recommend that you review all your rights and obligations.

 Some high-cost credit grantors offer optional products like insurance or loan protection as part of their high-cost credit agreement.
-These are optional which means that itâs your choice whether to purchase them or not.
+These are optional and itâs your choice whether to purchase them or not.

 By law, you do not have to buy an optional product to enter into a high-cost credit agreement.